 Why Is Having This Information Within A CDE important?

-Establishing a CDE should be a software priority for any organization in the construction industry as the benefits of having it as a single source of truth on a project are many.
+Establishing a CDE should be a software priority for any organisation in the construction industry as the benefits of having it as a single source of truth on a project are many.

 When all the different functions of construction management software are integrated and feeding into the same ecosystem, there is greater collaboration, greater efficiency, greater traceability, and fewer problems and mistakes.